Albinhsn/Bonobo/README.md

 ## TODO LLVM backend

-* snd pass map?
+* Fix recursive copying of arrays
+    * for failed test

 * Figure out if variables in compiler done properly
+    * just "do it" like you are in llvmCompiler
     * Typecheck internalfuncs params?
         * is this done in snd pass?

-* Fix recursive copying of arrays
-    * wait why?
-        * The flakey test obv

-* Clear distinction between library and internal funcs
+    * is params even checked for normal func calls?

 * append
     * is just a realloc and then add an item to the end?